Stone CNC Operator Jobs in Australia: Bridge Saw, Waterjet & CNC Programmer Roles (2026)

 • Trade Recognition Australia (TRA) assessment for international workers

-• Working at Heights ticket for some manufacturing environments
+• Working at Heights ticket where required

 • Confined Space entry permit (industry-specific requirements)